 CYCLING PERFORMANCE TIPS

-A review of studies on the role of anti-oxidants in exercise suggests that although exercise does increase the rate of lipid peroxidation (the formation of free radicals), there is also a rise in the natural antioxidant activity in the blood.
-And with regular training, the antioxidant defense system increases even further.
+Studies on free radicals in exercise suggest that although exercise does increase the rate of lipid peroxidation (presumably the result of an increase in the formation of free radicals), there is a parallel increase in the natural antioxidant activity in the blood.
+And with regular training, our natural antioxidant defense system increases even further.
 There is little data as to which has the upper hand in this balancing act - the free radicals or the defenses.
-There has been speculation that the "weekend warriors" who do not have a regular training program, might be more susceptible to free radical damage.
-However, there is no convincing evidence that supplements of antioxidants are of any value in counteracting the potential effects of free radicals, for either competitive cyclists or recreational exercisers.
+It has been suggested that "weekend warriors" who do not have a regular training program, might be more susceptible to free radical damage.

-One study suggested that the use of antioxidants in the form of vitamins C, E, and beta carotene decreased muscle damage in a group of runners as compared to a control group, and there are numerous anecdotal reports that vitamin C taken before a ride diminished the amount of muscle soreness the next day.
+One suggested that the use of antioxidants in the form of vitamins C, E, and beta carotene decreased muscle damage in a group of runners as compared to a control group.
 The only controlled studies were with 600 IU of vit E for 2 days before exercise (no effect) and a second with 3 grams of vit C per day for 3 days before and 4 days after an exercise bout (reduced soreness).
-However, none have suggested a beneficial effect of any of the antioxidant vitamins on actual exercise performance or the rate of post-exercise recovery in athletes eating a balanced diet.
+However, none have suggested a beneficial effect of any of the antioxidant vitamins on actual exercise performance or the rate of post-exercise recovery in athletes maintaining a balanced diet.

 There is considerable speculation on the long term benefits of antioxidants in general.
 A study of nurses and male professionals published in 1993 demonstrated a lower rate of heart disease in those taking Vit E supplements.
 And a study from China indicated that the use of a multivitamin, containing antioxidants among other things, lowered the cancer death rate by 13%.
 However a more recent study (1996) indicated the opposite, that patients at risk for lung cancer had a HIGHER cancer rate if they took beta carotene supplements, and the study was terminated early because of those results.